Advertiser Disclosure

 Cons:

-Bottom Line: When you choose to book your cruise through United Cruises, you can either earn United MileagePlus miles on your purchase, or you can pay for your cruise using your United MileagePlus miles.
+When you book your cruise through United Cruises, you can either earn United MileagePlus miles on your purchase or pay for your cruise using your United MileagePlus miles.

 14. Marriott Bonvoy Cruises

-Marriott Bonvoy Cruises allows you to earn Marriott Bonvoy points on your cruise or you can choose to pay for your cruise with Marriott Bonvoy points!
+Marriott Bonvoy Cruises allows you to earn Marriott Bonvoy points on your cruise, or you can pay for your cruise with Marriott Bonvoy points.

-When you book a cruise through Marriott, you’ll earn up to 3 points per $1 spent.
-Chase Marriott Bonvoy credit cardholders will earn an extra 2 Marriott Bonvoy points per $1 spent on a cruise booked through Marriott Bonvoy Cruises.
+When you book a cruise through Marriott, you earn up to 3 points per $1 spent.
+Chase Marriott Bonvoy credit cardholders earn an extra 2 Marriott Bonvoy points per $1 spent on a cruise booked through Marriott Bonvoy Cruises.

-Marriott Bonvoy also offers a 110% best price guarantee — if you find the exact same cruise priced lower within 48 hours of booking, you’ll be refunded 110% of the price difference.
+Marriott Bonvoy also offers a 110% best price guarantee.
+If you find the exact same cruise priced lower within 48 hours of booking, you’re refunded 110% of the price difference.

-Hot Tip: If you book a cruise through Marriott Bonvoy, know that you’ll be charged a non-refundable processing fee of $24.99.
-That’s a pretty hefty fee considering many other sites don’t charge any fees.
+If you book a cruise through Marriott Bonvoy, you’re charged a nonrefundable processing fee of $25.
+That’s a pretty hefty fee considering many other sites don’t charge any fees at all.

 Use Marriott Bonvoy Points To Pay for Your Cruise

-It’s a great option to be able to pay for your cruise with points, and Marriott Bonvoy makes that possible.
+It can be great to be able to pay for your cruise with points, and Marriott Bonvoy makes it possible.
 However, it’s not the best way to use your Marriott Bonvoy points.

-When booking a cruise with Marriott Bonvoy points, you’ll only get 0.4 cents per point in value.
-Since Marriott Bonvoy points are generally worth about 0.7 cents each, you’ll be missing out on some value, so you might want to look into other ways to redeem your Marriott Bonvoy for hotels or flights.
+When booking a cruise with Marriott Bonvoy points, you only get around 0.4 cents per point in value.
+Since Marriott Bonvoy points are generally worth about 0.7 cents each, that means you’re missing out on value.
+So you might want to look into other ways to redeem your Marriott Bonvoy points for hotels or flights.

 Pros and Cons of Marriott Bonvoy Cruises